A Guide to making the perfect Green Thickie every time (FAQs)

 We are focusing mainly on health here

-I also don’t think some of the ingredients listed are all that healthy.
+I also don’t think it’s good for you to eat too many dried powders.
+They are fine if they are combined with fresh raw fruit and veg but not if you only rely on the powders for your nutrition.
 Occasionally I’ll use some cocoa powder or carob powder for a chocolate smoothie, but not too often as I can’t tolerate caffeine and I know a lot of other people feel the same way.
 Chocolate can also be very addictive which is not a good thing for your health either.

 It needs to be easy to help a healthy habit stick

 Actually the main reason that I don’t include these powders in my recipes is that they are just too difficult to source.
 Most people have to buy these online and that really doesn’t encourage people to eat healthily.
 I believe all you need for health is already available to you in your local store.
 I don’t want to make this more complicated than it needs to be.
 People will stick to healthy living if it’s made easy for them.
 That’s the bottom line.
 I must admit I do buy a couple of things online, and will occasionally use recipes that contain more obscure ingredients so I can interest people into trying more adventurous things, but the bulk of my diet is made up from foods I can easily buy at my local store.

 I hope this has helped you to make a green thickie, and please let me know if you have any more questions and I will get back to you, and also update this guide with your questions.
 Many thanks.